- Raw Food

 5% Other Offal (Kidney, Spleen)

 In terms of how much to feed – 2.5% of their IDEAL body weight is a good starting point.

 This is just a guide, all pets are individuals, we feed a wide range to our gang: 1.7% to Louis our 54kg Rhodesian Ridgeback and 4% to Daisy our 14kg Welsh Springer Spaniel, The 9kg & 10kg Border Terriers Alfie and Reg are fed and 3% and Ada our 35kg Ridgeback gets 2.5%.
 Puppies need a higher percentage as they are growing, see below for guidelines.

 What to start with

-In most cases we recommend starting a full week on our specially developed Sensitive mince which is a gentle on the tummy and is made up of Turkey and Beef Tripe.
+In most cases we recommend starting a full week on our specially developed Mild Chicken mince which is specially formulated to gentle on the tummy and contains no offal.

 DIY feeding – making up the balance yourself

 Feeding the balanced minces full time is more than adequate and provides all the nutrition required.
 However if once you have gained confidence in feeding raw you want introduce meaty bones to the diet then here are some tips.
 Bones are great teeth cleaners and also provide a great deal of mental stimulation and make mealtimes even more exciting!

 We use a wide variety of bones alongside boneless meats, approximately 30% meaty bones, 60% boneless minces/chunks and 10% offal.